Sharing good vibrations

 - With a community group in Nottingham as part of our Resonate project

-These are very small steps, but very important for those taking part, many of whom have been extremely isolated for many weeks.
+These are small steps, but important for those taking part, many of whom have been extremely isolated for many weeks.
 We look forward to increasing our face-to-face work as conditions and safety allow, and supporting more vulnerable people in person.